ropensci/treebase/inst/doc/treebase/treebase_github.md

 non_const <- sum(p_values < 0.025, na.rm=TRUE)/length(gammas)
 ~~~~

-wherein we find that 57 % of the trees can reject the constant-rates
+wherein we find that 58 % of the trees can reject the constant-rates
 model at the 95% confidence level.
 This supports a broad pattern from
 the above literature that finds deviations from the constant-rates
 models in smaller phylogentic samples.

-Following @McPeek2007 we can investigate if the species richness of a
+Following McPeek and Brown (2007) we can investigate if the species
-given phylogeny correlates with diversification rate [@Nee1994a].
-Figure
+richness of a given phylogeny correlates with diversification rate (Nee,
-\ref{lambda_ntaxa} shows this analysis, which supports the conclusion
+May, and Harvey 1994).
+Figure \ref{lambda_ntaxa} shows this analysis,
-that species richness is not explained by increasing diversification
+which supports the conclusion that species richness is not explained by
-rate.
+increasing diversification rate.

 The species richness represented in a phylogeny shows no significant
 trend with increasing diversification rate